 Second, men must look for opportunities to be mentors, coaches, or give a hand-up in any way they can.
 This can be for colleagues, subordinates, neighbors, and even family members.
 I like to say that a smile and encouragement is a very cheap investment that pays big dividends.
 We all have highs and lows in our careers and personal lives; a nudge of encouragement may be what is needed to get through a low patch and aim at the far goal.

 Third, men must be willing to call out sexist behavior or policies.
 Have a work policy that punishes a pregnant woman but is lenient to a man that injuries himself skiing?
 Call it out.
 Does a colleague of yours routinely question the authority of the new female VP in front of subordinates?
 Call him out.
 Is your agency debating a policy predominately affecting women, but has invited zero women to the strategy session?
 Alert management and include women colleagues.
 When our society and workplaces are more inclusive and opportunities are more widespread, it creates better results for all.

 We ALL have to take ownership for creating opportunities for all girls and boys, women and men.
 Gender equality is not a women’s issue, rather a human rights and societal issue.
 Even though the official Women’s History Month has come to an end, I urge all to embark on an operation for equality year round.

-Kelsey L. Campbell is a Foreign Affairs Specialist in the Office of the Secretary of Defense and an Air Force veteran.
+Kelsey L. Campbell is a Foreign Affairs Specialist in the Office of the Secretary of Defense.
+She is a fellow at the Truman National Security Project and an Air Force veteran.
 The views expressed here are strictly her own.